Busy tornado season projected across the southern U.S. this spring

 Gulf of Mexico water temperatures play a part in influencing tornado seasons across the South and Southeast, too.
 Unusually mild waters can contribute to a milder and moisture-loaded atmosphere, fueling storms.

-“The Yucatan Straits and Caribbean Sea,” said Allen.
+“The Yucatán Straits and Caribbean Sea,” said Allen.
 “That’s where the moisture is coming from.”

 Sea surface temperatures in the Caribbean are just under a degree above average currently, with average water temperatures in the Gulf of Mexico.
 That can fluctuate considerably deeper into the season.